dartmouth-cs52-20S/workshop-messaging/README.md

 2. Verify your email
 3. In your Dashboard, click the button to get your __trial number__

-Now, in your .env file, add the following (replacing the values with your own):
+Now, in your .env file, add the following (replacing the values with your own credentials):
 ```
 TWILIO_ACCOUNT_SID=YOUR_ACCOUNT_SID
 TWILIO_AUTH_TOKEN=YOUR_AUTH_TOKEN